top of page

 The Yucatán Peninsula is historically known as the heart of the Mayan civilization, with major cities such as Chichén Itzá and Uxmal.
 After the decline of the Maya, the region was conquered by the Spanish in the 16th century, while still preserving a strong indigenous cultural identity.
 During the colonial period, the Yucatán developed thanks to agriculture and the production of henequén.
 Its history also includes periods of autonomy from the rest of Mexico.
 Today, it is famous for its archaeological heritage, living Mayan traditions, and its key role in tourism.

-WHERE IS YUCATÁN in MEXICO
+WHERE IS YUCATÁN PENINSULA in MEXICO

 The Yucatán Peninsula is located in southeastern Mexico, between the Gulf of Mexico and the Caribbean Sea.
 It includes three Mexican states: Yucatán, Quintana Roo, and Campeche.
 The region is characterized by flat landscapes, tropical forests, cenotes, and a long coastline with white-sand beaches.
 The main city is Mérida, capital of the state of Yucatán, while Cancun and Playa del Carmen are in the nearby state of Quintana Roo.
 The Yucatán is easily accessible thanks to the international airports in Cancun and Mérida, making it a convenient destination for travelers.

-WHEN TO VISIT YUCATÁN in MEXICO
+WHEN TO VISIT YUCATÁN PENINSULA in MEXICO

 The best time to visit the Yucatán Peninsula is between November and April, during the dry season, when the weather is warm, sunny, and with limited rainfall.
 From May to October, temperatures rise and the rainy season begins, with hurricane risks between August and October, especially along the coast.
 The winter months, such as December and January, are particularly pleasant and popular with tourists, with temperatures ranging between 25 and 30°C (77–86°F).
 Considering the climate is essential to plan outdoor activities and visits to archaeological sites.